mhavey/marklogic/uml2es/examples/README.md

+The examples show various uses of UML2ES.
+The table summarizes the examples:

 Summary of examples:

 - examples/movies: A sample UML model for movies.
 Includes ml-gradle build file to load this model into MarkLogic.
 Shows the full UML-to-ES workflow including ingestion of ES envelopes, deploying ES-generated database indexes, and running SQL against TDE views.
 The movie model demonstrates several types of document relationships.